Chat

 Gateway to Asia

-Thailand enjoys a strategic location and serves as a gateway into the heart of Asia – home to
+Thailand enjoys a strategic location and serves as a gateway into the heart of Asia – home to what is today the largest growing economic market.

 The country also offers convenient trade with China, India and the countries of the Association of Southeast Asian Nations (ASEAN), and easy access into the Greater Mekong sub-region, where newly emerging markets offer great business potential.